MarioLegenda/white-post/README.md

 > Limited options and only one form of slider.
 For example, doesn't have a carousel option.
 Will be added in the future.

-If you find some other downfalls or bugs, please tell me so I can fix it.
+If you find some other downfalls or bugs or some other benefits or you just don't like what I did, please tell me on `whitepostmail@gmail.com` ( I didn't create a new email account just for this slider, I just like the way WhitePost sounds.
+Also RedPost, BluePost etc...
+I'm a weird guy ).

 ####Usage####